Edwin J. Vandenberg

-Edwin J. Vandenberg (September 13, 1918 – 2005) was a chemist at Hercules Inc. and a researcher at Arizona State University.
+Edwin J. Vandenberg (September 13, 1918 – June 11, 2005) was a chemist at Hercules Inc. and a researcher at Arizona State University.

-Vandenberg is best known for his work at Hercules in the 1950s through the 1970s that included the independent discovery of isotactic polypropylene and the development of Ziegler-type catalysts.
+Vandenberg is best known for his work at Hercules in the 1950s through the 1970s that included the independent discovery of isotactic polypropylene, the development of Ziegler-type catalysts and epoxide polymerization.

 The Vandenberg catalyst is named after him.
 This catalyst is an aluminoxane, prepared from an alkyl-aluminium and water, used as a catalyst in the manufacture of polyether elastomers.

+Early life and education

+Vandenberg was raised in Hawthorne, New Jersey.
+His father owned a grain and feed store.
+He graduated in 1935 as part of the first graduating class at Hawthorne High School.
+He attended the Stevens Institute of Technology, earning an ME degree in 1939 and a D Eng degree in 1965.